Bryophytes

 Rhytidium rugosum, a lime-loving moss that is fairly rare in Scotland and the UK

 This link between Scotland and the Himalaya is typical of the long-range disjunctions that characterise many of the rarer elements of our bryophyte flora.
 Our western oceanic bryophyte communities have very few parallels anywhere else in the world, with a number of species otherwise found only in western North America, Macaronesia or the Himalaya.
 Ecologically similar communities occur in oceanic southern temperate regions (New Zealand, Eastern Australia, Western Patagonia) but are largely unrelated taxonomically.
-A target for future research will be the "mixed northern hepatic mat" communities of rare liverworts found in the mountains of the far north and west of Scotland, a number of which (such as Plagiochila carringtonii, pictured here) are disjunct with the Himalaya.
+A current focus of research is the "oceanic-montane heath" community of rare liverworts found in the dampest and most sheltered corries of the far north and west of Scotland, a number of which (such as Plagiochila carringtonii, pictured here) are disjunct with the Himalaya.

 Plagiochila carringtonii (the pale plants in the centre) with Pleurozia purpurea